ZYX2222/hERG_Blockers_Classification/README.md

 ## Mains
 ### data
-hERG blockade dataset (csv file contains SMILES and class label) for developing models, which can be replaced by your own dataset;
+The hERG blockade dataset (csv file contains SMILES and class label) for developing models, which can be replaced by your own dataset;

 Note: For training, the csv file should includes SMILES and label; for predicting, the csv file should includes SMILES.

 ### fpgnn
-main components of the model.
+Main components of the model.

+### saved_model
+The best trained model (model.pt).

 ## Commands